The math hedge funds use, opened up — public methodology, live calibration, retail-priced.

 Q3: Pro tier launches ($29/mo).
 Alerts, historical depth, REST API (1000 req/day), monthly research letter.
 Founder pricing for early Free users.

-Q4: Universe expansion — beyond US equities to UK FTSE 350, EU STOXX 600, Japan TOPIX.
+Q4: Universe expansion — broader international coverage: fuller UK FTSE 350, EU STOXX 600, Japan TOPIX.
 Same math, broader market.

 Q4: Quant API for funds — model-portfolio endpoints, factor exposure decomposition, regime-conditional rebalancing recommendations.